Naman009/Naman009/README.md

 ---

 ## 🌟 **Fun Fact About Me**
-I'm not just about numbers and algorithms—I’m also a **Red Cross Certified Swimming Instructor** and love teaching swimming during the summers!
+I'm not just about numbers and algorithms—I’m also a **Red Cross Certified Swimming Instructor** and enjoy swimming!
-I also love to play Badminton & Chess, going for biking/hiking and adventure activities.
+I also love playing Badminton & Chess, going for biking/hiking and adventure activities.

 ---